DataDog/datadog-api-client-go/api/v1/datadog/docs/PagerDutyService.md

 ### NewPagerDutyService

-`func NewPagerDutyService(serviceKey string, serviceName string, ) *PagerDutyService`
+`func NewPagerDutyService(serviceKey string, serviceName string) *PagerDutyService`

-NewPagerDutyService instantiates a new PagerDutyService object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewPagerDutyService instantiates a new PagerDutyService object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewPagerDutyServiceWithDefaults

 `func NewPagerDutyServiceWithDefaults() *PagerDutyService`

-NewPagerDutyServiceWithDefaults instantiates a new PagerDutyService object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewPagerDutyServiceWithDefaults instantiates a new PagerDutyService object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetServiceKey